MichelleTamm/michub/README.md

 - *Section 4 : Amounts analysis——Counting how many community healthcare organizations and residence areas are existing*
 - *Section 5 : Density Analysis——residence area and community healthcare*
 - *Section 6 : Distance Analysis——Specify the minimum//maximum distances from different community healthcare organization to residence areas*
+- *Section 7 : Connection Analysis——Links between various settlements and medical institutions*
-- *Section 7 ： Location Analysis——Summary different kinds of community healthcare organization with their name-tags*
+- *Section 8 ： Location Analysis——Summary different kinds of community healthcare organization with their name-tags*
-- *Section 8 : Time Analysis : Specify the community healthcare organization for long-time emergency treatment*
+- *Section 9 : Time Analysis : Specify the community healthcare organization for long-time emergency treatment*

 # Use Instruction
 **This plug-in is mainly using the Grasshopper Structure of Proximity |Metaball Parametric |Circles.While the components had been settle down,users do not need to make some changes except for what have mentioned**